Ask a Professor: Georgia’s NPs and the Fight for Full Practice Authority

 “It’s one thing to talk about advocacy, and it’s another thing to actually put on that white coat and hit the capital and shake hands with these individuals in the legislature.
 It’s pretty eye-opening.”

-Dr. Humberto Reinoso, Assistant Professor and Nurse Practitioner Coordinator at Mercer University
+Dr. Humberto Reinoso, Associate Professor and Nurse Practitioner Coordinator at Mercer University

 As the Baby Boomers enter retirement, the nation is experiencing a worsening primary care crunch: more and more Americans need primary care services, but medical schools aren’t supplying enough primary care physicians to meet that need.
-The problem is particularly acute in Georgia, which ranks poorly in national health scores (KFF 2023).
-There are 241 counties in Georgia that are designated as Health Professional Shortage Areas (HPSAs), and lack consistent primary care access.
+The problem is particularly acute in Georgia, which ranks 45th in national health (Commonwealth Fund).
+There are 229 counties in Georgia that are designated as Health Professional Shortage Areas (HPSAs), and lack consistent primary care access, affecting over 2.7 million residents (KFF 2024).

-Georgia is home to over 7,690 nurse practitioners (GSU 2021).
+Georgia is home to over 10,580 nurse practitioners (BLS 2024).
 As highly trained clinicians, NPs could act as an immediate force multiplier in the fight against the primary care crunch: NPs and physicians share some of the same responsibilities, and NPs are more likely to work in underserved and rural areas.
 But outdated legislation is preventing Georgia’s NPs from contributing as much as they could.

 Meet the Experts